 About Children in Scotland Magazine

-Children in Scotland Magazine is our flagship publication, providing essential reading for the sector.
+Children in Scotland Magazine has been our flagship publication, providing essential reading for the sector for 20 years.

 After more than 200 editions we have firmly placed the magazine within the consciousness of the children’s sector.
 In 2018, we were finalists in the PPA Scottish Magazine Awards (Member Magazine of the Year) in recognition of the quality of our publication and the value it brings to those in the sector.

 The evolution of the magazine and its content will celebrate and build on this rich history and respected reputation.